Epiglottitis Case Study Diagnosis and Treatment

 • PEEP: 5 cmH2O

-The ventilator settings should be adjusted and titrated according to the patient’s response.
-The goal is to maintain adequate oxygenation and ventilation parameters, which can be assessed by looking at the SpO2 and arterial blood gas (ABG) values.
+Note: These settings should be carefully adjusted based on the patient’s response, with the goal of maintaining adequate oxygenation and ventilation, which can be monitored through SpO2 and arterial blood gas (ABG) results.

 Final Thoughts